Gregory House: Social behavior

 House has also been known to act as a mooch at times, frequently stealing food from Wilson.
 In "You Don't Want to Know", while House is searching for the cause of Thirteen's twitching, he claims to have stolen money from her wallet.
-In the same episode, Wilson later observes that House's blood type is AB, the universal recipient, reflecting his desire to take whatever he can.
-In another episode, he reveals to Wilson that he's been borrowing larger and larger sums of money from him without paying him back, just to see at what point Wilson would turn him down.
-In "Wilson's Heart", it was revealed that one of the reasons for Amber being on the bus with House during the fatal crash was that House fled Shari's Bar to stick Amber with his bar tab, only to leave his cane behind for Amber to return to him on the bus.
+In the same episode, Wilson observes that House's blood type is AB, the universal recipient, reflecting his desire to take whatever he can.
+In another episode, House reveals to Wilson that House has been borrowing larger and larger sums of money from Wilson without paying him back, just to see when Wilson would turn him down.
+In "Wilson's Heart", it was revealed that one of the reasons for Amber being on the bus with House during the fatal crash was that House fled Shari's Bar to stick Amber with his bar tab, but left his cane behind, causing Amber to follow House onto the bus to return the cane.